gabriiivale007/gabriiivale007/README.md

-# Hi there, I'm Gabriiivale 👋
+# Hi there, I'm Gabriele Valente 👋

 🎓 **Student & Developer at University of Catania (UNICT)**
 💡 Passionate about robotics, computer science, and motors.